 As well, Andrew has a YouTube channel that you may prefer to view rather than reading a book.

-Please view our other financial book reviews by going to the financial blog section of our website.
+Please view our other financial book reviews by going to the book reviews/summaries section of our website.

 Disclaimer: I am not a financial advisor.
 You are trading at your own risk and should consult a financial advisor for any investment decisions.
 Do your own due diligence when considering investing, and this information is for education/informational purposes only.